 STEM Fellowship Journal’s Student Editorial Board

-The SFJ is headed by the editor-in-chief, and founder of both SFJ and STEM Fellowship, Dr. Sacha Noukhovitch, along with a student editorial board, consisting of dedicated and exceptional high school and undergraduate students, with strong backgrounds in both scientific writing, editing and communication.
+The SFJ is led by the editor-in-chief, and founder of both SFJ and STEM Fellowship, Dr. Sacha Noukhovitch, along with a student editorial board, consisting of dedicated and exceptional high school and undergraduate students, with strong backgrounds in both scientific writing, editing and communication.
 SFJ strives to maintain a group of talented and diverse students.
 The current composition includes students from around Canada as well as from Iran, Russia and Pakistan.

 SFJ student editors are closely associated with the scholarly publication community and follow the standards of academic publication.
 They maintain professional contact with leading scholarly publishing societies while also reaching out to various scientific institutions on behalf of SFJ.
 Each editorial board member maintains a leadership role alongside their editorial duties.
 This may include special projects for STEM Fellowship and/or SFJ, or overseeing aspects of the editorial and publishing process.